 Production tulip fields

-You can take photos of the production fields free of charge, but make sure you respect the rules and etiquette when doing so.
-The safest bet is to not enter the fields to take your pic unless you’ve received permission from the farmer and to respect any signs in place.
+You can take photos of the production fields free of charge, but make sure you respect the rules and etiquette outlined above when doing so.
+The safest bet is not to enter the fields to take your pic unless you’ve received permission from the farmer and to respect any signs in place.

-Around Keukenhof, in the Bollenstreek region, there were many fields that forbid entering or were fenced, which is understandable since it’s more touristy and this raises the risk of the flower bulbs being damaged by people walking around them.
+Around Keukenhof, in the Bollenstreek region, many fields forbid entering or were fenced, which is understandable since the area is more touristy and this raises the risk of the flower bulbs being damaged by people walking around them.

-For the ones that didn’t have any sign, I still refrained from entering since I was unsure if I’m allowed to and had no one to ask for permission.
+For the ones that didn’t have any sign, I still refrained from entering since I was unsure if I was allowed to and had no one to ask for permission.
 So I just got really creative with my angles at the edge of the field.

-I did however enter a field where the farmer was present as he started heading the flowers.
+I only entered a field (like 2m in) where the farmer was present and allowed it, as he started heading the flowers.

-There’s also the option of booking a tour like this one which includes a visit to both Keukenhof Gardens and De Tulperij flower farm.
+There’s also the option of booking a tour that includes a visit to both Keukenhof Gardens and De Tulperij Flower Farm.

-It was my solution for the fact that I kinda regretted not buying a ticket for a visit to the famflowerfam tulip farm when I had the chance and it turned out to be a really good idea.
+It was my last-minute solution for the fact that I kinda regretted not buying a ticket for a visit to the famflowerfam tulip farm beforehand and it turned out to be a really good idea.

 Tulip farm De Tulperij near Lisse (it’s close to Bollenstreek’s tulip route no. 4) has a picking garden as well, but they also offer informative excursions about the tulip growing business.